-Web Page Item Description Backup SIP Auth ID 2 ?
-Specify the Authenticate ID for the second backup SIP server.
+Web Page Item Description Backup SIP Auth ID 2 Specify the Authenticate ID for the second backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Backup SIP Auth Password 2 ?
 Specify the Authenticate Password for the second backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Remote SIP Port ?
 The Remote SIP Port is the port number the device will use as the destination port when sending SIP messages.
 The default Remote SIP Port is 5060.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Local SIP Port ?
 The Local SIP Port is the port number the device will use to receive SIP messages.
 The default Local SIP Port is 5060.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Outbound Proxy ?
 Enter the Outbound Proxy address as an IPv4 address in dotted decimal notation or a fully qualified domain name (FQDN).
 When an IP address is configured, the device will send all SIP messages to this IP address.
 When an FQDN is configured, the device will run DNS NAPTR, SRV, and A queries on the FQDN to resolve an IP address to which it will send all SIP messages.
 This field can accept entries of up to 255 characters in length.
 Outbound Proxy Port ?
 The Outbound Proxy Port is port number used as the destination port when sending SIP messages to the outbound proxy.
 A value of 0 will default to 5060.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Disable rport Discovery ?
 Disabling rport Discovery will prevent the device from including the public WAN IP address and port number in the contact information that is sent to the remote SIP servers.
 This will generally only need to be enabled when using an SBC or SIP ALG in conjunction with a remote SIP server.
 Buffer SIP Calls ?
 Also referred to as "delayed paging."
 Device will buffer up to four minutes of audio then play back the recording after hang up or after the buffer is full.
 Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
 Enter up to 4 digits.
-Unregister on Boot 🕜 When enabled, the device will send one registration with an expiry of 0 on boot.
+Unregister on Boot ?
+When enabled, the device will send one registration with an expiry of 0 on boot.
 Keep Alive Period ?
 The minimum time in milliseconds between keep-alive packets sent for nat traversal.
 A value of 0 will disable keep alive packets.
 RTP Settings RTP Port (even) ?
 Specify the port number used for the RTP stream after establishing a SIP call.
 This port number must be an even number and defaults to 10500.
 The supported range is 0-65536.
 Enter up to 5 digits.
-Jitter Buffer ?
-Specify the size of the jitter buffer (in milliseconds) used for SIP calls.
-Valid values are 50-1000.
-Nightringer Settings Enable Nightringer ?
-When Nightringer is enabled, the device will attempt to register a second extension with the SIP server.
+Nightringer Settings Enable Nightringer 🛜 When Nightringer is enabled, the device will attempt to register a second extension with the SIP server.
 Any calls made to this extension will play a ringtone (corresponds to Night Ring on the Audiofiles page).
 By design, it is not possible to answer a call to the Nightringer extension.
+SIP Server ?
+Enter the SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
+This parameter also becomes the host portion of the SIP-URI for the device's Nightringer extension on the SIP server.
+This field can accept entries of up to 255 characters in length.

-Table 2-12.
+Table 2-13.
 SIP Configuration Parameters (continued)